Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 **qmake**

-- If you chose the qmake build system, in your apps `.pro` file (for example: TestNorthArrow.pro), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.
+- If you chose the qmake build system, edit your apps `TestNorthArrow.pro` file (it was created when you went through the ArcGIS Maps SDK for Qt template wizards), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.

 > ```cpp
 > ...